 NOTE 2—This is the same rule as that of an AP that transmits a Trigger frame that solicits an HE TB PPDU (see

 26.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control field))(#1088).

+An AP shall not send a frame with a TRS Control subfield that solicits an EHT TB PPDU to a non-AP STA from which the AP has not received an EHT MAC Capabilities Information field in the EHT Capabilities element with the EHT TRS Support subfield equal to 1.

 35.4.2.2.5 AP access procedures for UL MU operation(#1088)